MarkusJungnickel/MainGovernanceWebsite/README.md

 ## Test Website

-You can access a deployed version of this website here.
+You can access a deployed version of this website [here](MainGovernanceWebsite/SpringDAO_PPT_Final.pdf)..

 ## Setup